Rules of the DiscoverEU contest

 Groups can be composed of persons from different nationalities living in different locations.

-Young people who travelled with a DiscoverEU travel pass under the first application round in June 2018 are not eligible to submit a second application.
+Young people who were awarded with a DiscoverEU travel pass under the last application round in November 2019 are not eligible to submit a second application.
 This will be detected at submission stage.
-If at any stage during the implementation of the initiative, applications from young people who were granted a DiscoverEU travel pass under the first application round are being detected, either by the external contractor designated by the European Commission to take care of the travel bookings or by the European Commission itself, the applicant will be disqualified.
+If at any stage during the implementation of the initiative, applications from young people who were granted a DiscoverEU travel pass under the last application round are being detected, either by the external contractor designated by the European Commission to take care of the travel bookings or by the European Commission itself, the applicant will be disqualified.

 4. Selection Process and Award Criteria

-There is a quota of travel tickets set for each EU Member State.
-The allocation of the travel tickets is based on the share of each EU Member State in the EU population.
-The number of travel tickets available per EU Member State is indicated in Annex 1.
+There is a quota of travel passes set for each country.
+The allocation of the travel passes is based on the share of each country’s population compared to the total population of the European Union.

-The selection process will be carried out based on the nationality indicated by the applicant in the registration form.
-In case there are less applications than the fixed national quota, the remaining tickets will be re-distributed among the applicants originating from countries with more applicants than the fixed quotas.
+The selection process will be carried out based on the nationality indicated by the applicant in the application form.
+In case there are less applications than the fixed national quota, the remaining travel passes will be re-distributed among the applicants originating from countries with more applicants than the fixed quotas.

 The nationality of the group leader will determine the nationality to be taken into consideration for the quota calculation.
 If a group comes last in the list of selected applicants per nationality and the quota for that nationality is reached, the whole group will be selected.

-Applicants will first have to pass the eligibility criteria check, i.e. an eligible date of birth and EU citizenship as mentioned under points 2 and 3.
-Please note that this will automatically be assessed during the application, and data provided will be double-checked by the contractor designated by the European Commission.
-If the contractor detects that the applicant has made a false declaration by checking their ID and/or passport document, he/she will be excluded from the contest.
+Applicants will first have to pass the eligibility criteria check, i.e. an eligible date of birth and eligible citizenship as mentioned under points 2 and 3.
+Please note that this will automatically be assessed during the application, and data provided will be double-checked afterwards by the contractor designated by the European Commission to take care of the travel bookings.
+If, by checking their ID and/or passport document, the contractor detects that the applicant has made a false declaration, he/she will be excluded from the contest.

-If all eligibility criteria are fulfilled, the applicants will then have to fulfil the award criteria, i.e. the replies to the 5 multiple-choice questions and to a subsidiary question.
+If all eligibility criteria are fulfilled, the applicants will then have to fulfil the award criteria, i.e. provide the correct replies to the 5 multiple-choice questions and answer a subsidiary question.
 In case of groups, only the group leader will have to answer the 5 quiz questions and the subsidiary question.

 Applicants will be grouped by nationality and ranked according to the correct replies to the 5 quiz questions, and then according to the reply to the subsidiary question.